Richard Easton

-John Richard Easton (March 22, 1933 – December 2, 2019) was a Canadian actor, best known for his portrayal of Brian Hammond in the 1970s BBC serial The Brothers.
+John Richard Easton (March 22, 1933 – December 2, 2019) was a Canadian stage, television and film actor.
+Easton began his career with Ottawa's Canadian Repertory Theatre, followed by a long career on the stage at the Crest Theatre, Stratford Festival, Shakespeare Memorial Theatre, in various Broadway theatre roles, the Royal Shakespeare Company and the Renaissance Theatre Company.
+He is perhaps best known for his portrayal of Brian Hammond in the 1970s BBC serial The Brothers.

 Life and career

 Easton was born in Montreal, Quebec, Canada, the son of Mary Louise (née Withington) and Leonard Idell Easton, a civil engineer.
-He started acting in a children's theatre group before moving, at the age of seventeen, to Ottawa to work in a weekly repertory theatre.
+He started acting in a children's theatre group.
+He played Hamlet in high school and studied with Eleanor Stuart.
+He made his professional acting debut with the Brae Manor Playhouse in 1947.
+In 1951, at the age of seventeen, he moved to Ottawa to join the Canadian Repertory Theatre.
+In 1953, he joined the Stratford Festival in its inaugural season and inaugural production of Richard III.

+From 1956 through 1958, Easton appeared in six Crest Theatre stage productions in Toronto.

+His first appearance in New York came in 1957 in an off-Broadway production by the Phoenix Theatre.
+He next appeared at the Stratford, Connecticut Shakespeare Festival.
+He appeared with the APA Repertory in 1961 in Hamlet, Exit the King in 1967 and The Misanthrope in 1969.

+He played Edgar opposite the King Lear of John Gielgud and, on Broadway, Charles Surface in The School for Scandal with Gielgud and Ralph Richardson.

 From 1972 to 1976, Easton appeared as Brian Hammond in the 1970s BBC serial The Brothers.
-He also performed in many stage productions and various film roles.
 He also had television guest appearances on Doctor Who, L.A.
 Law, Frasier, and Ed.

+After The Brothers, Easton worked in British repertory theatre, leading to work with the Royal Shakespeare Company until 1986, when he joined the Renaissance Theatre Company.
+With the Renaissance company he played Jaques in As You Like It and Claudius in Hamlet.